lukakerr/Pine/README.md

 ### Features

-- Syntax highlighting with 70+ themes
+- Syntax highlighting with 70+ themes, for both markdown source and fenced code blocks
-- Window adapts to selected theme
+- Window and preview adapts to selected theme
+- Toggleable split view
 - Minimal and simple to use
 - Full screen support
+- Tab support

 ### To Do